-During the Quarter, the Company signed an MOU with a private Company in Newfoundland to work together to develop the framework for an aggregate quarry re-development project including researching markets for the aggregate products to secure off-take commitments and confirm the economic viability of the project.
-A study of aggregate markets along the east coast of the US and the Caribbean is now in progress.
+During the Quarter, the Company continues to study the potential for participation in an aggregate quarry redevelopment project in western Newfoundland.
 Located near the Port of Stephenville, the area also offers potential for discovery and development of other industrial minerals and critical minerals products.
-The quarry project is part of a business broader plan to establish a new clean technology hub also involved in renewable energy and agricultural technology development.
+The quarry project is part of a broader business plan to establish a new clean technology hub also involved in renewable energy and agricultural technology development.